Arjunbhargavchinna/payroll/README.md

 For support and questions:
 - Check the documentation in `/docs/`
 - Review the code comments
-- Use the built-in help system
-- Check integration logs for troubleshooting
 - Create an issue for bugs or feature requests

 ## 🚀 Future Enhancements